gttushar/Online-Grocery-Store/README.md

 # Online-Grocery-Store
 # Introduction:
 This is an Online Grocery Store app with basic features.
-This app has been developed by :
-- YASHARTH GUPTA

-  Future Institute of Engineering and Management, Kolkata

 ## Link to YouTube video presentation: https://youtu.be/FrOsiUFlTgo